3chospirits/niconiconii-bot/README.md

 CLIENT_ID=
 ```

-Bot's ID can be found in the developer page in the `Auth` tab
+Bot's ID can be found in the developer page in the `Auth` tab.
 Guild ID can be found on a server while right clicking the header and click `copy ID`, this needs developer options to be enabled in Discord's settings

 ## Install dependencies